Jurisdiction over Undergraduates for Violations of Academic Rules and Regulations

 Princeton's honor system was established by the undergraduates in 1893 and has been in effect without interruption since that time.
 It has been successful because generations of undergraduates have respected it, and by common agreement have given it highest place among their obligations as Princeton students.

 Student obligation to the Honor Code

 At Princeton all in-class written examinations, tests, and quizzes are conducted under the honor system.
 Its constitution is printed in full below.
-A letter from the chair of the Honor Committee explaining the honor system is included in the online matriculation packet sent to each newly admitted student, who then signifies by submitting the Honor Code statement that he or she understands and will abide by the conditions under which the honor system is conducted.
+A letter from the chair of the Honor Committee explaining the honor system is included in the online matriculation website.
+Newly admitted students signify by submitting the Honor Code statement that they understand and will abide by the conditions under which the honor system is conducted.
 Final entrance to the University is contingent upon the committee's receipt of this submission.
 Status as a student "in good standing'' and graduation from the University are contingent upon continued participation in the honor system.

-Every student acknowledges the obligation to report any suspected violation of the honor system that he or she has observed.
+All students acknowledge the obligation to report any suspected violation of the honor system that they have observed.
 It is the common understanding among Princeton students that, where the honor system is concerned, an individual's obligation to the undergraduate student body as a whole transcends any reluctance to report another student.
 Thus, under the honor system, students have a twofold obligation: individually, they must not violate the code, and as a community, they are responsible to see that suspected violations are reported.

 Examination procedures set by faculty